-It is the propagation of a pathogen from an initial or primary site to a different or secondary site within the body of the host.
+It is the propagation of a pathogen from an initial or primary site to a different or secondary site within the host’s body.

 Usually, it is spoken as the disseminated produced by a cancerous tumor.

-Cancer occurs after the cells are genetically altered to proliferate rapidly and indefinitely.
-This proliferation uncontrolled by mitosis produces a heterogeneous primary tumor.
+Cancer occurs after the cells are genetically altered to increase rapidly and indefinitely.
+This proliferation, uncontrolled by mitosis, produces a heterogeneous primary tumor.

 Most cancers can metastasize, although to varying degrees.
-Metastasis is a key element in cancer staging systems, such as the TNM system for the classification of malignant tumors, where it represents the “M”.
+Metastasis is a critical element of cancer staging systems, such as the TNM system for classifying malignant tumors, where it represents the “M.”

 For example, when colon cancer spreads to the liver, the cancer cells in the liver are colon cancer cells.
 It is metastatic colon cancer, not liver cancer.